hull-ships/hull-outgoing-webhooks/assets/readme.md

 ### Concurrency

-Connector allows to limit the concurrency at which each webhook endpoint will be called.
+Outgoing Webhooks Connector allows to limit the concurrency at which each webhook endpoint will be called.

-> E.g. if you define concurrency of 2, first two requests will be fired immediately and the 3rd one will be only run after completion of any of two first.
+> E.g. if you define concurrency of 2, first two requests will be fired immediately and the 3rd one will be only run after completion of any of first two.

 If your endpoint is rate limited - that means the limit is expressed in a number of requests per time unit (for example 10 requests per second), you can use concurrency to make sure Outgoing Webhooks connector will respect this rate limit.
 To do so you need to know the average response time of the request.
 To get the information you can go to Connctor logs and search for `outgoing.user.success` - the response time is shown there as a `elapsed` property (in milliseconds).